 Start Your Morning With a Stroll Along the Champs-Élysées

 Easily one of the most recognisable streets in the world, this is where your first morning will start.
 It’s world-famous for its vast number of high-end stores, illustrious cafés, and architecture.

-Spanning just about 2 kilometres, starting at the Place de la Concorde leading west to the Place Charles de Gaulle.
+Spanning just about 2 kilometers, starting at the Place de la Concorde and leading west to the Place Charles de Gaulle.
 The Champs-Élysées lead right through the heart of the 8th arrondissement of the city.

 Here you’ll be able to grab the perfect Parisian breakfast as you venture up the road.
 If your sweet tooth is acting up, you can find some of the best macarons in the many cafés.